YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that LOAD aborted because it encountered an improperly formatted numeric subscript xxxx in its input stream.

-Action: Refer to the topic MUPIP LOAD Errors in About This Manual section in this manual.
+Action: Refer to the topic MUPIP LOAD Errors in the `About This Manual section in this manual <https://docs.yottadb.com/MessageRecovery/about.html>`_.

 ---------------------